22 May 1709 (baptised) to 28 March 1790 (buried)

 men.
 In the years 1747 to 1748 when James Cook was an apprentice,

-endowed school nor or grammar school in Whitby.
-That meant that there was no
+was no publicly endowed school nor or grammar school in Whitby.
+That meant that

-accepted model of a standard classical education for the sons of prosperous
+there was no accepted model of a standard classical education for the sons of

-burgesses – boys did not have to learn Latin or study Roman models of
+prosperous burgesses – boys did not have to learn Latin or study Roman models

-and the teaching of mathematics was encouraged because of its practical use at
+teaching of mathematics was encouraged because of its practical use at sea.
+It

-sea.
-It was here that Cook acquired the mathematical knowledge which enabled
+was here that Cook acquired the mathematical knowledge which enabled him to

 1752